-- 5. Reflects the elimination of our historical operations. - 6.
-Reflects estimated base salary and annual bonus and transaction bonus amounts to be incurred for the executive management team. - 7.
-Reflects incremental costs attributed to public company filing status, including but not limited to audit, legal and insurance fees. - 8.
-Reflects elimination of contingent consideration expense for which amounts will be settled prior to completion of the Merger. - 9.
+- 5. Reflects the elimination of our historical operations. - Reflects estimated base salary and annual bonus and transaction bonus amounts to be incurred for the executive management team. - 7.
+Reflects incremental costs attributed to public company filing status, including but not limited to audit, legal and insurance fees. - Reflects elimination of contingent consideration expense for which amounts will be settled prior to completion of the Merger. - 9.
+Reflects elimination of interest expense incurred on various debt obligations that are being extinguished at the closing of the Merger. - 10.
+Reflects interest expense to be incurred on outstanding debt post -Merger. - 11.
 Represents expense recognized for shares issued to Atlantic for advisory services performed associated with the Merger and related transactions.
-Shares issued to Atlantic consist of our common stock with no vesting provisions. - 10.
-Reflects the straight-line amortization of the adjustment in partnership basis over 15 years for the consideration transferred in the transaction. - 11.
+Shares issued to Atlantic consist of our common stock with no vesting provisions. - 12.
+Reflects the straight-line amortization of the adjustment in partnership basis over 15 years for the consideration transferred in the transaction. - 13.
+An estimated effective tax rate of 26% was used to account for the tax loss/benefit, representing the estimated tax rate of our company following the consummation of the Merger. - 14.
+Reflects the effect of the IRC Section 754 election taken to adjust the partnership basis for the consideration transferred in the transaction.
 An estimated effective tax rate of 26% was used to account for the tax loss/benefit, representing the estimated tax rate of our company following the consummation of the Merger.

-- 12. Reflects the effect of the IRC Section 754 election taken to adjust the partnership basis for the consideration transferred in the transaction.
-An estimated effective tax rate of 26% was used to account for the tax loss/benefit, representing the estimated tax rate of our company following the consummation of the Merger.
 An IRC Section 382 analysis has not yet been performed with respect to the potential limitation of tax attributes of the Merger for Lyneer and our company.
-This will be performed with the closing of the Merger. - 13.
-Reflects the proposed settlement offer to our pre-Merger stockholders.
+This will be performed with the closing of the Merger. - 15.
+Reflects the settlement offer with our pre -Merger stockholders.